-Free accommodation is available in Burnie, Campbell Town, Deloraine, Dover, Flinders Island, George Town, Huonville, King Island, Latrobe, New Norfolk, Nubeena, Oatlands, Perth, Queenstown, Scottsdale, Smithton, St Helens, St Mary’s, and Swansea.
+Free accommodation is available at Burnie, Campbell Town, Deloraine, Dover, Flinders and King Islands, George Town, Huonville, Latrobe, New Norfolk, Nubeena, Oatlands, Perth, Queenstown, Scottsdale, Smithton, St Helens, St Marys and Swansea.

-Most accommodation properties consist of individual bedrooms with shared kitchen, living room, laundry and bathroom facilities.
-In some circumstances you may be required to share a room.
+The accommodation consists of individual bedrooms with a shared kitchen, living room, laundry and bathroom.

-The Rural Placement Allowance assists students with the cost of undertaking a placement in rural Tasmania.
+Yes!
+The Rural Placement Allowance assists health students with the cost of undertaking a placement in rural Tasmania.
 To be eligible, your placement must be outside of Hobart or Launceston and details on how to claim the allowance will be provided when your accommodation booking is confirmed.

-- Students who have been provided with free accommodation by the Centre for Rural Health accommodation, you will receive $30 per week of placement.
+- Students who have been provided with free accommodation by the Centre for Rural Health receive $30 per week of placement.

-- Students who have not been provided with free accommodation by the Centre for Rural Health accommodation, you will receive $60 per week of placement.
+- Students who have not been provided with free accommodation by the Centre for Rural Health receive $60 per week of placement.

-- Students going on placement to Bruny Island receive an additional $50 per week.
+- Students travelling to Bruny Island receive an additional $50 per week.

 - Interstate allied health students receive a single payment of $200 per placement.